-One thing you can try is to stir up a mix of soapy water and then spray it onto the leaves.
+One thing you can try is to stir up a mix of soapy water solutions and then spray it onto the leaves.
 You can use mild dish detergent.
 Dish detergent is generally a petroleum product, if this concerns you then use a biodegradable soap.
-You can find biodegradable soap in camping stores and it’s much better for the environment.
+You can find biodegradable soap solutions in camping stores and it’s much better for the environment.
 If it rains, reapply this soapy water.
 This is a common method of general plant care when it comes to pest control.
 Always resort to this method first before you consider other options.
 Another solution is to release ladybugs onto your tree and hope that they will eat the creatures that you can’t see.

 Yellow, wilting or curling leaves.
 This is a sign that your tree is dehydrated and needs water ASAP.